ArthurClemens/faceted_search/README.md

 ```

 To prevent conflicts with Flop (since custom fields, which are used internally, cannot be used for sorting),
 the generated column names are prefixed with `sort_`.
-For example, a field `title` will have a corresponding sort column `sort_title` which should be used in the Flop params:
+For example, a field `title` will have a corresponding sort column `sort_title` which should be used in the Flop params.
+Note that the field names in the schema don't use the prefix.

 ```elixir
 params = %{